BobaFettyW4p/ObsidianVault/DistributedSystems/Important concepts for the midterm.md

 		- objects - bundle of bytes representing something
 		- buckets - namespace for organizing objects
 	- objects are referenced using a URI
-	- simple operation to create, update, delete, and retreive objects
+	- simple operation to create, update, delete, and retrieve objects

 event-based systems
 - as systems scale (more nodes join and leave) it's important to decouple dependencies between processes